christunaroll/Image-Filter-Library/README.md

 # Image Processing Library
 A JavaScript library to invert the colors of a photo or to adjust the contrast of a photo.

+To use the library, download the ```ImageProcessing.js``` into your project directory and include the file into the HTML Page you want to apply the filters.
+Then follow the [Usage Instructions](https://github.com/christunaroll/Image-Processing-Library/edit/main/README.md#usage) section below.

 # Requirements and Restrictions

-This library has to be run on a web browser server and your DOM must loaded to use the functions.
+- This library has to be run on a web browser server and your DOM must loaded to use the functions.

-To use the library, include the ImageProcessing.js file into the HTML Page you want to apply the filters.

-You must at least have a Canvas.
+- You must at least have a canvas element using the Canvas API.

-Images will only be proccessed successfuly if the image file is in a jpg, jpeg, or png format.
+- Images will only be proccessed successfuly if the image file is in a jpg, jpeg, or png format.

-# Usage (HTML File)
+# Usage
+### HTML File
 In the HTML file, create a canvas element where you want your processed image to be.
 In the canvas element, define the unique id, width, and height of your canvas.
 It should be in the format of:

 *NOTE: < > is replaced with your desired name and values.*